Dirac-type conditions for spanning bounded-degree hypertrees: Embedding large hypertrees

 The proof of Lemma~\ref{lemma:embeddingtrunk} can be summarised as follows.
-In a first step, we define an auxiliary hypergraph $\mathcal{H}'$ whose edges correspond to the interior vertices of a walk from some $f_1 \in F_1$ and $f_2 \in F_2$; our assumptions will ensure that $\mathcal{H}'$ is sufficiently dense.
-Secondly, we use an auxiliary colouring to discard some edges of $\mathcal{H}'$ so that the remaining hypergraph $\mathcal{H}$ has the property that the walks corresponding to its edges all have identical colour sequences.
-This means we can now focus on the edges, and in a final step, use supersaturation in $\mathcal{H}$ find a copy of a large complete multipartite subgraph $\mathcal K$ of $\mathcal{H}$.
-Now, as the order of the walks were encoded in the colouring, we can use $\mathcal K$ to embed $T_I$ into the walks corresponding to the edges of $\mathcal K$.
+In a first step, we define an auxiliary hypergraph $\mathcal{H}'$ whose edges correspond to the interior vertices of a walk from some $\mathbf v_1 \in \mathbf F_1$ to some $\mathbf v_2 \in \mathbf F_2$; our assumptions will ensure that $\mathcal{H}'$ is sufficiently dense.
+Secondly, we discard some edges of $\mathcal{H}'$ to ensure that the remaining hypergraph $\mathcal{H}$ encodes only walks which use $q$ distinct vertices and also use repeated vertices in precisely the same positions of the walk.
+This is done by defining a $q$-vertex-colouring and only keeping the (edges which correspond to) walks which are $q$-coloured according to this colouring, in such a way that the colouring codifies the order of each walk.
+In a final step, we use supersaturation in $\mathcal{H}$ in order to find a copy of a large complete multipartite subgraph $\mathcal K$ of $\mathcal{H}$.
+Now, as the walks were encoded in the colouring, we can use $\mathcal K$ to embed $T_I$ into the walks corresponding to the edges of $\mathcal K$.